The Nutty Professor (2008 film): Production

 On August 8, 2006, Mainframe Entertainment announced The Weinstein Company acquired the rights to produce an animated version of The Nutty Professor, which was distributed direct-to-video by Genius Products Inc. The film was produced under the working title The Nutty Professor 2: Facing the Fear.

-There are several references to the original film, including the place where Zeke and Ned perform, called "The Pit."
-In the original film, the nightclub is called "The Purple Pit."
+There are several homages to the original film, including the place where Zeke and Ned perform, called "The Pit."
+In the original film, the nightclub is called "The Purple Pit".
+While under his Buddy Love alias, Julius compares Harold's School life to a 63 Cutlass Supreme, the 63 is a reference to the year 1963 in which the original film was released.
 The cast includes Danielle Lewis, the daughter of Jerry Lewis, who cameos as the voice of Harold's neighbor, Suzy Perkins.

 Reception

 The film has received mixed reviews.
 Common Sense Media gave it a rating of 2/5, saying "Parents need to know that The Nutty Professor -- also called The Nutty Professor II: Facing the Fear -- doesn't have much to do with the Jerry Lewis classic, even though Lewis does provide the voice of Harold's grandfather.
 There's lots of bullying, and Harold becomes addicted to the chemical formula he develops.
 The film is less about facing fear than being overwhelmed by terrifying situations -- stick to the original if you're looking for a good movie for kids."